Acquire Data in the Background with Live Plot Updates

 Create a simple callback function to plot the acquired data and save it as

-plotMyData.m in your working directory.
-Enter the following
+plotMyData.m in your current working folder.
+Enter the

 function plotMyData(obj,evt) % obj is the DataAcquisition object passed in. evt is not used. data = read(obj,obj.ScansAvailableFcnCount,"OutputFormat","Matrix"); plot(data) end

-Set the callback function property to use your function.
+Set the callback function property of the DataAcquisition object to use your function.

 d.ScansAvailableFcn = @plotMyData;